The British Mass Spectrometry Society

 • Student experience quality

-• Matched funding (viewed favorably)
+• Matched funding (viewed favourably)

 For Research Support Grants:

-• Matched funding looked upon very favorably
+• Matched funding looked upon very favourably

 • Must demonstrate how the grant supports small research endeavours